pachyderm/pachyderm/doc/docs/master/how-tos/developer-workflow/build-pipelines.md

 ![Developer workflow](../../assets/images/d_steps_build_pipeline.svg)

 Functionally, a build pipeline relies on a base Docker image that remains unchanged during the development process.
-Code and build assets are stored in Pachyderm itself, and copied into the pipeline pod when it executes.
+Code and build assets are stored in Pachyderm itself and copied into the pipeline pod when it executes.

 To enable this feature, add a `build` object to the pipeline spec's `transform` object, with the following fields:

-- `path`: An optional string specifying where the source code is relative to the pipeline spec path (or the cwd if the pipeline is fed into `pachctl` via stdin.)
+- `path`: An optional string specifying where the source code is relative to the pipeline spec path (or the current working directory if the pipeline is fed into `pachctl` via stdin.)
-- `language`: An optional string specifying what language builder to use (see below.)
+- `language`: An optional string specifying what language builder to use (see below).
 Only works with official builders.
 If unspecified, `image` will be used instead.
 - `image`: An optional string specifying what builder image to use, if a non-official builder is desired.
 If unspecified, the `transform` object's `image` will be used instead.

 Below is a Python example of a build pipline.